-Interests: I received my MA degree from the University of Manitoba in 2012 and am currently a PhD student in Social Psychology at Simon Fraser University.
+Interests: I received my MA degree from the University of Manitoba and am currently a PhD student in Social Psychology at Simon Fraser University.
 Within the framework of social psychology, my interests concern intergroup relations and prosocial behavior.
 Across several lines of research, I apply theory and methods from psychology to understand the behavioural foundations of various social issues such as intergroup reconciliation, global poverty alleviation, and charitable giving.

 Interests:I am a PhD student with a passion for social justice and an interest in both basic and applied research with a specific focus on intergroup relations and social identity.
 My Masters’ thesis examined the role of self-expansion motivation (the basic need to grow as a person) in cross-group interactions.
 My dissertation research will continue to look at the role of self-expansion motivation but within the context of community identity in a number of different neighbourhoods in Greater Vancouver in collaboration with the United Way of the Lower Mainland.
 For the last three years I have also facilitated a poverty simulation (see: https://mempovertysimulation.com/), designed to increase people’s awareness about poverty; and more recently I have joined a large research consortium (Success in STEM, see: http://successinstem.ca/) that tries to promote the social inclusion of women in Science, Technology, Engineering and Math (STEM).